Persecution of Christians in the Eastern Bloc: Soviet Union

-People's Republic of Bulgaria
+Bulgaria

 In Bulgaria, Christianity was not persecuted to the same extent as other Abrahamic religions, such as Islam.
-In particular, the Bulgarian Orthodox Church, due to "its historic role in helping preserve Bulgarian nationalism and culture", was treated with favor by the communist government, in exchange for total submission to the state and a limitation of activities.
+In particular, the Bulgarian Orthodox Church, due to "its historic role in helping preserve Bulgarian nationalism and culture", was treated with favor by the communist government.
+This was in exchange for total submission to the state and a limitation of activities.
 However, Christians who refused to toe the party line, mainly Roman Catholics and Protestants, were often harassed and had few legal rights.

 Czechoslovakia

+Shortly after the 1948 Czechoslovak coup d'état, the new president Klement Gottwald began his attacks on the Catholic Church.
+During the meeting of the Central Committee of the Communist Party of Czechoslovakia on June 9th, Gottwald stated that the new republic must "turn away from Rome, towards a national Church” and that it was "necessary to neutralize the church and get it into our hands so that it serves the regime".

 In its efforts to destroy organized religion, the Czechoslovak government emulated many practices of the anti-religious campaign in the Soviet Union, such as creating bodies to control religious activities and punishing priests who failed to comply with the many laws on religion; the Catholic Church in particular was targeted due to its historical alliance with the nobility during the Austro-Hungarian Empire, leading to the state labeling Catholic clergy as enemies of the people.
 The punishments meted out for such violations were not as great as occurred in the USSR, however.

 Slovak émigrés abroad contributed resources to the church under communist rule in Slovakia and smuggled religious literature into Slovakia through Poland.
 Pope Paul VI created an independent archbishop for Slovakia in 1977; however, the government blocked an appointment of a new archbishop until 1988.